 Potassium is an important electrolyte and the third most abundant mineral in the body.
-Potassium is the main compound that interacts with sodium to perform a number of important functions every single day, especially balancing fluids and mineral levels within the body.
-It’s why having low potassium levels can be so dangerous.
+It is the main compound that interacts with sodium to perform a number of important functions every single day, especially balancing fluids and mineral levels within the body.
+That’s why having low potassium levels can be so dangerous.

 What Are the Risks of Low Potassium?